jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     TypeError: factory() got an unexpected keyword argument 'first_name'

-  I add the keyword argument to the :ref:`function<functions>` definition
+  I add the keyword argument to the :ref:`function<what is a function?>` definition

   .. code-block:: python
     :linenos: